 Under the GST Act, the CGST officers and the SGST/UTGST officers, both have the authority to pass an order.
 Furthermore, as per the act, if an order has been passed for a person under CGST, it shall be deemed to apply for SGST as well.
 However, it should be noted that, if a CGST officer passes an order, any appeal, review, revision/rectification against the order shall lie only with the CGST officers and likewise for the SGST officer.

-In order file an appeal, a person is required to fill the prescribed form, along with the fees applicable i.e. the full amount of tax, interest, fine, fee and penalty arising from the challenged order, as admitted by the appellant, along with the 10% of the disputed amount
+- The appeals need to be made in prescribed forms along with the required fees.
+The fee will be – The full amount of tax, interest, fine, fee and penalty arising from the challenged order, as admitted by the appellant, AND –10% of the disputed amount.

-P.S, there shall be no fees applicable, if in case, an officer or the Commissioner of GST is appealing.
+- Fees won’t be charged in cases where an officer or the Commissioner of GST is appealing